 |Fall Semester||July 1|

 |Spring Semester||November 1|

-If you are applying for Utah Resident-based scholarships and your scholarship deadline is prior to June 1, please indicate at the top of your residency application that you are requesting a Priority Rush evaluation for resident scholarship consideration.
-If you have not heard from our office within two to three weeks of submitting a "Rush Request,” please contact our office to determine the status of your residency application.
+If you are applying for Utah Resident-based scholarships and your scholarship deadline is prior to June 1, please indicate at the top of your residency application that you are requesting a "Priority Rush" evaluation for resident scholarship consideration.
+If you have not heard from our office within two weeks of submitting a "Rush" request, please contact our office to determine the status of your application.

 Special Information for:

 - The student never attended the other USHE school as a resident student; or

 - The resident classification was obtained under false pretense; or

 - The facts at the time of the granting of residency have significantly changed.

 - Nonresident students admitted to the School of Medicine or to the School of Dentistry are not eligible for residency reclassification once they begin their Medical/Dental School studies, and will pay tuition at the out-of-state tuition rate for the duration of their medical/dental school studies even during approved “Leaves of Absence.”